Gong.

 There are very few things in my life that I have known immediately.
 Life rarely comes to me in thunderbolts, but in inclinations, dreams and curiosities.
 But the first time I experienced a gong immersion, I knew immediately they would become part of my life.

-Gong, I knew instantly, was in a vibrational frequency range akin to rock.
-This made perfect sense to me, even when my discovery elicited nothing more than a blank look from others.
+Everything in the universe vibrates, from planets to cells.
+Gong, I felt, was in a vibrational frequency range akin to rock and the soundscape of deep time.
 Deep tones, deep resonance.
 Rock and gong share a relationship, linked through their grounded, rare-earth, metal materiality.
+They transport us to older realms.

-In 2024, after a period of waiting and listening, I began my training/apprenticeship in sound therapy with gongs through the College of Sound Healing UK (a member of the Complementary Medical Association).
+In 2024, after a period of waiting and listening, I began my training/apprenticeship in sound therapy with gongs through the College of Sound Healing UK (a member of the Complementary Medical Association) through which I am a registered member.

 With an unusually clear vision for the work, I opened my sound practice in the second half of 2025 as a complement to my psychotherapeutic practice and movement classes.